LukePrior/blog/_posts/2022-05-18-sondehub-chart.md

             var maxFontSize = centerConfig.maxFontSize || 75;
             var sidePadding = centerConfig.sidePadding || 20;
             var sidePaddingCalculated = (sidePadding / 100) * (innerRadius * 2)
-            // Start with a base font of 30px ctx.font = "30px " + fontStyle;
+            ctx.font = "30px " + fontStyle;

-            // Get the width of the string and also the width of the element minus 10 to give it 5px side padding var stringWidth = ctx.measureText(txt).width;
+            var stringWidth = ctx.measureText(txt).width;
             var elementWidth = (innerRadius * 2) - sidePaddingCalculated;

-            // Find out how much the font can grow in width. var widthRatio = elementWidth / stringWidth;
+            var widthRatio = elementWidth / stringWidth;
             var newFontSize = Math.floor(30 * widthRatio);
             var elementHeight = (innerRadius * 2);

-            // Pick a new font size so it will not be larger than the height of label. var fontSizeToUse = Math.min(newFontSize, elementHeight, maxFontSize);
+            var fontSizeToUse = Math.min(newFontSize, elementHeight, maxFontSize);
             var minFontSize = centerConfig.minFontSize;
             var lineHeight = centerConfig.lineHeight || 25;